 ”There is not a day in which the obedient slaves rise in the morning except that two angels descend, and one of them says: ‘O Allaah!
 Compensate the one who spends.’
 The other angel says: ‘O Allaah!
 Destroy the wealth of the one who is niggardly.”

-By regularly giving sadaqah, we will quickly notice that although we are still spending the same amount of money on the same expenses, we will still have plenty left insha’Allah.
+By regularly giving sadaqah, we will quickly notice that although we are still spending the same amount of money on the same expenses, we will still have plenty left, insha’Allah.

-3. Sadaqah serves as a means of reaping continuous rewards after your death.
+3. Sadaqah serves as a means of reaping continuous rewards after your death

-When we work for something that will grant us benefit in this worldly life (e.g. a promotion, etc.), we tend to put in a lot of time, effort and sometimes money in order to achieve our goals.
+When we work for something that will grant us benefit in this worldly life (e.g., a promotion, etc.), we tend to put in a lot of time, effort, and sometimes money in order to achieve our goals.

-Why not invest money in building a mosque, digging a well, opening a school, planting a tree or any other form of sadaqah jariyah (ceaseless charity)?
+Why not invest money in building a mosque?
+Digging a well?
+Opening a school?
+Planting a tree or any other form of sadaqah jariyah (ceaseless charity)?

 “When a man dies, his acts come to an end, but three, recurring charity, or knowledge (by which people) benefit, or a pious son, who prays for him (for the deceased)” [Muslim].

-If you put in the time and effort to teach someone Qur’an or some form of knowledge, you will be rewarded every time that person recites the Qur’an or shares the knowledge with someone else.
+If you put in the time and effort to teach someone the Qur’an or some form of knowledge, you will be rewarded every time that person recites the Qur’an or shares the knowledge with someone else.

 SubhanAllah.
-Imagine the reward you will find reserved for you in the akhira, perhaps it will take you to higher and higher stations of Jannah by His Mercy!
+Imagine the reward you will find reserved for you in the Akhira.
+Perhaps it will take you to higher and higher stations of Jannah by His Mercy!

-”And hasten to forgiveness from your Lord and a garden as wide as the heavens and earth, prepared for the righteous; Who spend [in the cause of Allah] during ease and hardship and who restrain anger and who pardon the people – and Allah loves the doers of good” [3:133-134]
+”And hasten to forgiveness from your Lord and a garden as wide as the heavens and earth, prepared for the righteous; Who spend [in the cause of Allah] during ease and hardship and who restrain anger and who pardon the people – and Allah loves the doers of good” (Qur’an 3:133-134)

 May Allah, The Most Generous, make us from those who give regular sadaqah and may He accept it from us.
 Ameen.

-Republished with kind permission from productivemuslim.com
+From the archives, republished with kind permission from productivemuslim.com